HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 print("The Intersection Point Is: ", res)

-Let us find the output of the above code snippet to understand the set() method implementation process.
+Let us examine the output of the above code snippet to understand the implementation process of the set() method.

 Output: